-Until next time 7 July, Medialab-Prado holds the collaborative development workshop "Solid interfaces and digital games in the public space", showing the projects in the streets of the center of Madrid.
+Until next time 7 July, Medialab-Prado holds the collaborative development workshop “Solid interfaces and digital games in public spaces”, showing the projects in the streets of central Madrid.

 Medialab-Prado

-These selected projects use interactive street furniture, Environmental Sensors, Digital Facades, Multiplayer video game dynamics, sound compositions or Gardening Guerrilla to propose other ways of experiencing the city and making it more sustainable.
+These selected projects use interactive street furniture, environmental sensors, digital facades, multiplayer video game dynamics, sound compositions or Guerrilla Gardening to propose other ways of living the city and making it more sustainable.

-Medialab-PradoThe collaborators registered in this intensive workshop also participate in the production of the selected projects, aimed at thinking about play in public space as an opportunity to generate and create other urban uses and the links that are established between citizens, in which the city is the interface.
+Medialab-PradoCollaborators enrolled in this intensive workshop also participate in the production of the selected projects, aimed at thinking about play in public space as an opportunity to generate and create other urban uses and the links established between citizens, in which the city is the interface.

-During these seven days, the work and experimentation platform dedicated to the digital façade of Medialab-Prado, together with collaborators, workshop tutors and technical assistants of the project, with the advice of Nerea Calvillo, curator for Medialab-Prado of Connecting Cities, ideas will be tested and prototypes will be developed.
+During these seven days the work and experimentation platform dedicated to the digital façade of Medialab-Prado, together with collaborators, workshop tutors and technical project assistants, with the advice of Nerea Calvillo, curator for Medialab-Prado of Connecting Cities, ideas will be tested and prototypes developed.
 Next, a brief summary of these projects that can be seen in Madrid.

 Sonic Skate Plaza

-Medialab-Prado Sonic Skate PlazaThe Sonic Skate Plaza proposal, by Pablo Serret de Ena, it is an intervention in the public space in which the Plaza de Las Letras in Madrid becomes a stage for an "Orchestra of skaters".
-With the use of different sensors located on the surface of the square and its urban furniture, These elements are transformed into an interface that activates sound compositions with the movement of the skaters who usually use the square.
-From their interaction, Paths and skills can generate multiple and variable compositions, resulting in sound pieces created by using the skateboard as an instrument.
+Medialab-Prado Sonic Skate PlazaThe Sonic Skate Plaza proposal, by Pablo Serret de Ena, It is an intervention in the public space in which the Plaza de Las Letras in Madrid becomes a stage for a “Skater Orchestra”.
+With the use of different sensors located on the surface of the square and its urban furniture, These elements are transformed into an interface that activates sound compositions with the movement of the skaters who usually use the square..
+From their interaction, routes and skills can generate multiple and variable compositions, resulting in sound pieces created by using the skateboard as an instrument.

-Real-time audio can be played well by public speakers (event) or by wireless frequency (Fixed installation), the latter being accessible via mobile phones and headphones.
-The fixed installation would also result in a platform where the sound associated with the sensors could be "curated" and intervened by different sound artists, musicians and users, both local and foreign, thus generating connections between a "real" physical square and a "virtual" one; Between the local and the global.
+Real-time audio can be broadcast well over public speakers (event) or by wireless frequency (fixed installation), the latter being accessible through mobile phones and headphones.
+The fixed installation would also result in a platform where the sound associated with the sensors could be “curated” and intervened by different sound artists., musicians and users, both local and foreign, thus generating connections between a “real” physical plaza and a “virtual” one.; between the local and the global.

-Other elements, such as the digital façade, will support this activity for the visualization of routes and actions of the skaters.
+Other elements, like the digital facade, will support this activity to visualize the routes and actions of the skaters.

 Medialab-Prado Temporary Babel2DTemporary Babel3D

-This project is a network construction simulation game, in the form of a tower, that evolves from the flows of movement thanks to multiple real and virtual players.
-Temporary Babel3D is an interactive game for the construction of the Tower of Babel: a space where time and space oscillate and perspective shifts; where user-generated real and virtual movement flows sculpt the dynamics of construction and destruction and transform them into the building of a community-built game.
+This project is a construction simulation network game, tower-shaped, that evolves from the flows of movement thanks to multiple real and virtual players.
+Temporary Babel3D is an interactive game for building the tower of Babel: a space where time and space oscillate and perspective changes; where real and virtual movement flows generated by users sculpt the dynamics of construction and destruction and transform them into the construction of a community-built game.

 This project works on the idea of archaeologically reconstructing the Tower of Babel, and how community movements model temporary virtual architectures in a simple and engaging playful environment.